Understanding peacefulness through the world news: Related Works

-GDELT is mostly used to explore social unrest, protests, civil wars and coups, crime, migration, and refugee patterns.
-Many researchers try to explain and predict social unrest events in several geographic areas around the world, such as in Egypt \cite{wu2017forecasting}, in Southeast Asia \cite{qiao2017predicting}, in the United States \cite{galla2018predicting}, in Saudi Arabia \cite{alsaqabi2019using}, or recognize social unrest patterns in the countries of India, Pakistan, and Bangladesh \cite{joshi2017surge}, or reveal the causes or evolution of future social unrest events in Thailand \cite{fengcai2020online}.
-GDELT is a valuable source of data for the detection of protest events \cite{qiao2015graph} and violence related social issues \cite{gonzalez2020application}, as well as for detecting and forecasting domestic political crises \cite{keneshloo2014detecting}.
-GDELT is also used for the exploration of severe internal and external conflicts, such as the Sri Lankan civil war, the 2006 Fijian coup \cite{keertipati2014multi}, the Afganistan violence events \cite{yonamine2013predicting}, and helps understand the direct cooperative and conflictual interactions between the dyads of China-Russia, Russia-USA and USA-China since the end of the Cold War \cite{yuan2020cooperative}.
-Last, news data from GDELT are combined with other data sources, such as migration data and socioeconomic indicators \cite{ahmed2016multi}, refugee data (D4R) \cite{beine2019refugee}, D4R and housing market data \cite{bertoli2019integration}, Google Trends and official migration data \cite{carammia2020forecasting}, to analyze and produce short and medium-term forecasts of migration patterns.
+The Global Data on Events, Location, and Tone database (GDELT) is a major news data source that describes the worldwide socio-economic and political situation through the eyes of the news media, making it ideal for measuring well-being and peacefulness \cite{gdelt_site}.
+GDELT is mainly used to explore social unrest, protests, civil wars and coups, crime, migration, and refugee patterns.
+Many researchers explain and predict social unrest events in several geographic areas around the world, such as in Egypt \cite{wu2017forecasting}, Southeast Asia \cite{qiao2017predicting}, the United States \cite{galla2018predicting}, and Saudi Arabia \cite{alsaqabi2019using}.
+Other researchers recognize social unrest patterns in India, Pakistan, and Bangladesh \cite{joshi2017surge}, and reveal the causes and evolution of future social unrest events in Thailand \cite{fengcai2020online}.
+GDELT is a valuable source of data for the detection of protest events \cite{qiao2015graph} and violence-related social issues \cite{gonzalez2020application}, as well as for detecting and forecasting domestic political crises \cite{keneshloo2014detecting}.
+It is also used for the exploration of severe internal and external conflicts, such as the Sri Lankan civil war, the 2006 Fijian coup \cite{keertipati2014multi}, and the Afghanistan violence events \cite{yonamine2013predicting}.
+Additionally, it helps in understanding the direct cooperative and conflictual interactions among China, Russia, and the US since the end of the Cold War \cite{yuan2020cooperative}.
+Also, GDELT is used to study activities of political nature influencing or reflecting societal-scale behavior and beliefs \cite{boecking2015event}.
+Lastly, news data from GDELT are combined with other data sources, such as socio-economic indicators \cite{ahmed2016multi}, refugee data \cite{beine2019refugee}, and housing market data \cite{bertoli2019integration}, Google Trends, and official migration data \cite{carammia2020forecasting}, to analyze and produce short and medium-term forecasts of migration patterns.

-The main contribution of our study is the use of GDELT to capture the monthly peacefulness as a whole, through the estimation of the GPI.
-The wide variety of GDELT event categories can cover most GPI indicators, and the daily updates of its data allow the GPI estimation at a higher frequency.
+Our paper is different from previous work in two important aspects.
+First, our models harness GDELT with the machine learning techniques to estimate a composite peace index as GPI, which covers domestic and international conflicts, safety and security, migration phenomena, etc. The wide variety of GDELT event categories can cover most GPI indicators.
+Second, we perform our analysis at a global scale to study peace over all countries in the world.